Partners » Take Action!

 As you may know, due to overcrowding in our schools, the district is re-opening Magnolia Elementary School in the fall of 2018.
 Currently they are looking to redraw boundaries in Magnolia and Queen Anne in order to address the growing population.
 We didn't think this would impact John Hay, but following new proposals introduced at this week's community meeting, John Hay and Queen Anne Elementary have been brought into play.

 What does this mean?
 It's possible Queen Anne Elementary will change from an option school to a neighborhood school.
 If this happens, a large section of the houses currently zoned for Hay will be brought into the Queen Anne Elementary zone.
-There is no proposal as of yet as to who would be "grandfathered" in to their current school.
+There is no proposal as of yet as to who would be "grandfathered" in to their current school, but historically grandfathering does not occur.
+Not even for higher grades.

 The district has also asked that you submit your feedback to firstname.lastname@example.org.
 Please consider sending them an email to let them know your thoughts.